ac27182/reasonml-examples/README.md

 # 2. run built app locally
 $ make up

-# open http://localhost:3000 in your browser
+# 3. open http://localhost:3001 in your browser of choud

-# see make file for underlying build commands
+# ! see make file for underlying build commands
 ```

 # cleanup instructions